 Suburban Clarendon Hills, Illinois, draws families and young professionals alike with its quality schools, low crime rates, and proximity to Chicago.
 At more than 32 minutes, the typical commute is longer than the national average.
 Most people use public transit to get to work.

 - Median home value: $355,400 (59% own)

 - Median household income: $96,780

 Ardmore, Pennsylvania, is an affluent, historic suburb of Philadelphia.
 One of the first shopping centers in the country, its Suburban Square, opened in 1928.
-There’s also shopping at Lancaster Avenue and nearby streets, and a farmers’ market.
-Five weekends each year, Ardmore traditionally hosts the Clover Market of vintage and artisanal goods, and each year it hosts a Restaurant Week and an Oktoberfest.
+There’s also shopping at Lancaster Avenue and nearby streets, and a farmers market.
+Five weekends each year, Ardmore traditionally hosts the Clover Market of vintage and artisanal goods, and each year it hosts its Ardmore Restaurant Week and Ardmore Oktoberfest.

 #7.
 Los Alamos, New Mexico

 Known as the birthplace of the atom bomb, developed by Manhattan Project scientists at Los Alamos, the New Mexico locale is a great place to live.
 It has more than 300 days of sunshine each year, easy access to wilderness mesas, mountains, and canyons, and a thriving arts scene.
 Its schools have been named the best in the state, and jobs at the Los Alamos National Laboratory draw highly educated and innovative people to the area.

 #6.
 Okemos, Michigan

 - Median home value: $243,200 (61% own)